xregistry/spec/core/spec.md

   "RESOURCE": ...
 Resource document ..., ? # If inlined & JSON
   "RESOURCEbase64": "STRING", ?            # If inlined & ~JSON

-  # Resource level Version-related attributes
+  # Resource level helper attributes
+  "metaurl": "URL",
+  "meta": {                                # If inlined/nested
+    "RESOURCEid": "STRING",
+    "self": "URL",                         # URL to "meta"
+    "xref": "URL", ?                       # Ptr to linked Resource "epoch": UINTEGER,                     # Resource's epoch
+    "readonly": BOOLEAN, ?                 # Default is "false" "compatibility": "STRING", ?           # Default is "none"

-  "defaultversionsticky": BOOLEAN, ?
+    "defaultversionsticky": BOOLEAN, ?     # Default is "false" "defaultversionid": "STRING",
-  "defaultversionid": "STRING",
-  "defaultversionurl": "URL",
+    "defaultversionurl": "URL"
+  }, ?
   "versionsurl": "URL",
   "versionscount": UINTEGER,
   "versions": { Versions collection } ?    # If inlined/nested
 }
 ```

-As before, Version's serialization will look similar but the set of attributes
+The serialization of a Version will look similar except the `meta` and
-will be slightly different (to exclude Resource level attributes).
-More
+`versions` related Resource level attributes MUST NOT be present.
+More on this
-information on this in the next sections.
+in the next sections.

-Resource and "default" Version extension attributes would also appear as
-additional top-level JSON attributes.

 #### Cross Referencing Resources